 As we have introduced a corporate defined contribution pension plan, there is no opportunity to perform the function of asset owner.
-In the corporate defined contribution pension plan, SG Holdings Co., Ltd. acts as the administrative agency together with financial institutions, and is responsible for selecting and presenting investment instruments, providing ongoing investment education, etc. to participants.
+In the corporate defined contribution pension plan, SG Holdings Co., Ltd. acts as the administrative agency together

 [Principle 3.1 Full Disclosure]